 - NEC students and staff can borrow from our library collection

 - Students must register with the librarian before borrowing any material

 - A late fee of $1.00 is charged per day

 - A maximum of three items can be borrowed at one time

 - Reference material remain in the library at all times

-- All borrowed materials must be returned before Official Transcripts are released at end of each term
+- All borrowed materials must be returned before Official Transcripts are released at the end of each term